RuiboZhang98/CppGillespie/README.md

 In the above script, `for sd in {21..40}` is a for loop that assign different random seeds to different threads.

-# Some futurn plans
+# Some future plans

-1. Add Oop stuff
+1. Add OOP stuff
 2. Read file for input model parameters
 3. Figure out the correct way to do the parallel computing inside c++ (instead of a bash script)